AA Plan Executive Summary

 The U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) and Executive Order 11246 requires federal contractors, like Kent State University, to establish an affirmative action program.
 Such a program is designed to ensure equal employment opportunity in every aspect of the employment process.
 The contractor must annually assess its workforce and compare it to the composition of the labor pools it utilizes.
 If the contractor finds that certain populations are underrepresented, it must make a plan to rectify the under-representation.
 Additionally, the contractor is required to evaluate its employment decisions and compensation systems to ensure they are equitably administered.

 At Kent State University, the Office of Compliance, Equal Opportunity, and Affirmative Action (“The Office”), within the Division of Human Resources, is responsible for annually assessing the University’s workforce and developing an Affirmative Action Plan (“the Plan”).
 The Office is also responsible for communicating the Plan findings and goals to each Division, and plays a key role in supporting them in their efforts to meet those goals.

-Below is a comparison of Kent Campus incumbency by gender, minority (African-American, Hispanic, Asian, American Indian, Native-Hawaiian and Other Pacific Islander, and two or more races) and non-minority (Caucasian) categories for the 2015 and 2016 Affirmative Action Plan years.
-While incumbency rates have remained consistent or shown improvement with faculty and staff since the 2015 plan, it is apparent that additional strategies need to be considered to increase minority representation in both areas.
+Below is a comparison of Kent Campus incumbency by gender, minority (African-American, Hispanic, Asian, American Indian, Native-Hawaiian and Other Pacific Islander, and two or more races) and non-minority (Caucasian) categories for the 2016-17 and 2017-18 Affirmative Action Plan years.
+While incumbency rates have largely remained consistent with faculty and staff since the 2016-17 plan, even despite a substantial drop in total faculty and staff, it is apparent that additional strategies need to be considered to increase minority representation in both areas.

 Faculty Workforce Analysis Summary